 - BLAST Database.
 Select a database already available in one of your designated BLAST database folders.
 Read more in Manage BLAST databases.

 When a database or a set of sequences has been selected, click Next.

-- Number of threads.
-You can specify the number of threads, which should be used if your Workbench is installed on a multi-threaded system.
+- Number of processors.
+You can specify the number of processors which should be used if your Workbench is installed on a multi-processor system.